 Roll out your marzipan to approx 30x40cm, brush this with some of the jam

 Trim your cakes down to size and brush each top with jam.

 Build your chequered Battenburg Cake on top of the rolled marzipan

-Life the sides of the marzipan and smooth to the edges of the sponge making sure the marzipan sticks firmly.
+Lift the sides of the marzipan and smooth to the edges of the sponge making sure the marzipan sticks firmly, use jam as glue.

 Turn the Battenburg over so the sealed side is now hidden at the bottom of the cake.
 Trim the edges to achieve that unmistakable Battenburg trademark look.

 I really love to read your comments and feedback and will always comment back.
 Do drop a line in the comment section if you like my Easy Battenburg Cake and don’t forget to rate the recipe too.
 If you try this recipe, I would love to see your creations, take a picture and do tag me using the hashtag #Glutarama on Facebook, Twitter and Instagram.
 Subscribe to my email list so that you get the recipe straight in your mailbox.

 Don’t laugh, this was my first ever attempt at making Battenburg, It can be done without a Silverwood Cake Tin…just expect to be a bit more of a puzzle solver if you choose to do it this way!